Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Appendix

-Finally, we prove the soundness of Algorithm~\Diff, that is, Theorem~\ref{thm:unsat} of Section~\ref*{sec:Strategy}.
 Each procedure used in {Algorithm}~\Diff~consists of a sequence of applications of Rules R1--R7.
 Thus, the thesis follows from Theorem~\ref{thm:unsat-preserv}, if Condition~(U) of the hypothesis of that theorem holds.
 This condition is satisfied if for each application of the {\it Unfold} procedure, the nonempty set of source atoms that are marked as unfoldable in the body of a clause, includes at least one atom with the same level as the head of the clause.
-This property can always be enforced by dynamically constructing the level mapping $\ell$ during the execution of {Algorithm}~\Diff.
+This property can always be enforced by dynamically constructing the level mapping~$\ell$ during the execution of Algorithm~\Diff. ~$\Box$